mateowoetam/beheader/README.md

 ### Dependencies
 This project requires the [Bun JavaScript runtime](https://bun.sh/), and is built for Linux systems.
 You'll need `ffmpeg`, `ffprobe`, ImageMagick's `convert`, `zip`, and `unzip` in your `PATH`, as well as an executable [mp4edit](https://www.bento4.com/) binary in your working directory.

+If you have Nix installed on your system, be it just `nix` on your favorite distribution, or you're running NixOS, you can (after cloning) use the `flake.nix` to automatically get all of the above dependencies.

 ### Usage
 With all dependencies set up, you should be able to run:
 ```